Thomas Youngblood: Career

 Youngblood was the main composer of Kamelot's music from 1994 to 1998, collaborating with singer Roy Khan from 1998 to 2010.
 When Khan decided to leave the band, Tommy Karevik (Seventh Wonder) became the new singer.
 The new composing/writing team of the band consists of Thomas Youngblood, Oliver Palotai (keyboards), Sascha Paeth (producer) and Tommy Karevik (vocals).
 During Kamelot live shows Youngblood sings backing vocals and harsh vocals ("March of Mephisto") if needed.
 The song "Don't You Cry" is dedicated to his father and "Hunter's Season" to his mother.

 Youngblood is the only founding member continuously active in the band since its formation.
 He is also the CEO of KMI Entertainment, who are responsible for Kamelot's management and booking.
 With Kamelot, Youngblood played multiple headliner tours during the last 20 years in America, Asia, Australia and Europe and some of the biggest festivals like Wacken Open Air, Sweden Rock Festival, Sonisphere Festival, and Rock am Ring.

+After Kamelot released their 2023 studio album, The Awakening, the first single of the album, "One More Flag in the Ground", was under consideration for the Grammy for Best Metal Performance.

 Youngblood collaborated with Mark Vanderbilt (ex-Kamelot vocalist) in the late 1990s for a project called "Monarque".
 The song "Arion" was released on the compilation CD "Powerquest – The Awakening".

 Consortium Project is the brainchild of Ian Parry, vocalist of the Dutch band Elegy.
 Youngblood and Ian Parry met when Elegy toured with Kamelot in 1998.
 When the first album Consortium Project was recorded, Youngblood was part of it.
 Other contributions by Patrick Rondat, Arjen Lucassen, Stephan Lill and others.
 Youngblood also contributed on the second album Continuum in Extremis in 2001.
 He has co-songwriting credits for "Poetic Justice".

 In 2003, Youngblood was invited to play guitars on the metal opera Days of Rising Doom by supergroup Aina, a project of Amanda Sommerville, Sascha Paeth, Robert Hunecke-Rizzo and Michael Rodenberg.

 In 2003, another collaboration between Ian Parry and Thomas Youngblood came to fruit.
 They recorded the song "Flight of Icarus" for the Iron Maiden tribute double album Slave to the Power.

 Personal life

-Youngblood lives in Tampa with his wife Mari, a soprano vocalist.
+Youngblood lives in Tampa with his wife Mari who is a soprano vocalist.
 Mari Youngblood made appearances as guest artist on Kamelot's Epica and The Black Halo, as well as live appearances in 2007 and on the live DVD One Cold Winter's Night.